vuvuong003/CampusJobReview/README.md

 5. Enhanced User Interaction: We added dynamic filters for pay rate, ratings, job locations, and more, allowing users to sort various fields for a more focused and personalized approach to their job searches.

+6. Backend upgrade: Upgraded to a django rest framework from a basic flask application.
+This allows portability of the application.

 ### Future Scope
 TODO: while doing the poster